Building Relationships in Parliament

 Government

-A relationship with Government has many layers, reflecting the broad nature of the Government’s agenda and the vast number of stakeholders.
+A relationship with the Government has many layers, reflecting the broad nature of their agenda and the vast number of stakeholders.
 Relationships can be defined as:

-- Reputation relationship – this is how Government and voters feel about your organisation.
+- Reputation relationship – this is how the Government and voters feel about your organisation.

-- Policy relationship – how do your advocacy needs align with the Government of the day?
+- Policy relationship – how does your advocacy needs align with the government's of the day and their priorities?

 - Politician relationship – the direct relationship, either at a Ministerial level or with backbench MPs and Senators.

-- Advisor relationship – the point of contact in the Minister’s office that can support with day-to-day advocacy matters.
+- Adviser relationship – the point of contact in the Minister’s office who can support with day-to-day advocacy matters.

-The best relationships with Government have an element of all of the above.
+The best relationships with the Government have an element of all of the above.

 Opposition

-While it’s quite soon after the election and the Opposition has lower numbers, they are still an important part of your stakeholder engagement.
+While it’s quite soon after the Federal Election and the Opposition has lower numbers, they are still an important part of your stakeholder engagement.

 Crossbench

-The crossbench can be a powerful internal champion for your issue, leveraging their profile and policy expertise.
+Crossbench MPs and Senators can be powerful champions for your issue, leveraging their profile and policy interests.

 Bureaucrats